COSIMA/ACCESS-OM2-1-025-010deg-report/README.md

 `cosima-cookbook/DocumentedExamples/COSIMA_CookBook_Tutorial.ipynb`
 and can also be viewed [here](http://nbviewer.jupyter.org/github/OceansAus/cosima-cookbook/blob/master/DocumentedExamples/COSIMA_CookBook_Tutorial.ipynb).

 When you want to share your changes you will need to commit them to your local repository, push this to your GitHub fork, then do a pull request to have your GitHub fork merged into the [central version](https://github.com/OceansAus/ACCESS-OM2-1-025-010deg-report).
-You can do this by following the steps in _Workflow_ under _To edit text via your own LaTeX installation_ above, but in a VDI terminal.
+You can do this by following all the steps in _Workflow_ under _To edit text via your own LaTeX installation_ [above](https://github.com/OceansAus/ACCESS-OM2-1-025-010deg-report#workflow-1), but in a VDI terminal.

+If you just want to incorporate your new figures from the VDI into Overleaf, do (at least) steps 1-5 and 7 in _Workflow_ under _To edit text via your own LaTeX installation_ [above](https://github.com/OceansAus/ACCESS-OM2-1-025-010deg-report#workflow-1), but in a VDI terminal.
+Then choose _Menu_ -> _Sync_ -> _GitHub_ in [https://v2.overleaf.com](https://v2.overleaf.com).

+If you just want to incorporate your new figures from the VDI into the version on your local machine, do (at least) steps 1-5 and 7 in _Workflow_ under _To edit text via your own LaTeX installation_ [above](https://github.com/OceansAus/ACCESS-OM2-1-025-010deg-report#workflow-1), but in a VDI terminal.
+Then bring up a terminal on your local machine, and do (at least) 1-5 of the same steps  [above](https://github.com/OceansAus/ACCESS-OM2-1-025-010deg-report#workflow-1).

-#### Comparing Jupyter notebooks (and making git play nicely them)
+#### Comparing Jupyter notebooks (and making git play nicely with them)
 The standard git merge and diff tools don't work well with Jupyter notebooks, so it's better to install content-aware merge and diff using [nbdime](https://nbdime.readthedocs.io).
 Here's how:
 1. On the VDI, bring up a terminal (e.g. from Jupyter in your browser) and do `pip install --user nbdime`.
 This will install nbdime in `~/.local/bin`.
 2. Do `which nbdime`.
 If this shows it can't be found, you'll need to add `~/.local/bin` to your path by opening `~/.bash_profile` in an editor (e.g. `nano ~/.bash_profile`) and adding
-`PATH=$PATH:$HOME/.local/bin/`
+`PATH=$PATH:$HOME/.local/bin/` and
 `export PATH`
 to the end.
 Save the file and and exit the editor, then `source ~/.bash_profile`.
 3. Do `nbdime config-git --enable --global` to set up git to use nbdime for diff and merge.